 Wildlife on the CDT

 Thru Hiking the CDT puts the hiker in a position to have wildlife encounters.
-In 2016 two Thru Hikers where mauled by Grizzly Bears on the CDT.
+In 2016 two Thru Hikers were mauled by Grizzly Bears on the CDT.
 Both lived to continue hiking.
 The attacks occurred in the same area between the Wind River Range and Yellowstone National Park in Wyoming.
 Possibly by the same bear.

 The hikers, Zorro and Smiley were hiking solo and the Bears attacked with little warning.
-I met both these hikers while on the trail.
+I met both of these hikers while on the trail.
 Smiley had particularly nasty puncture wounds on his butt.

 I had a Grizzly Bear walk past my tent in the same area as I slept.
-The following morning I discovered the bear tracks only 20 feet from the my tent.
+The following morning I discovered the bear tracks only 20 feet from my tent.
 I had my food in my tent and was not carrying bear spray at the time.
 Luck was on my side, I had a close call.
-I learned my lesson and took precautions after that acts of stupidity.
+I learned my lesson and took precautions after those acts of stupidity.

 Hang food and carry bear spray between The Great Basin of Wyoming and the Canadian border.

 Rattlesnakes were common in New Mexico and in places in Wyoming.
-One attacked my GoPro while shooting some close up video!
-There are also Moose, Bison, Wolves, Wolverines, Mountain Lions and Lynx.
+One attacked my GoPro while shooting some close-up video!
+There are also Moose, Bison, Wolves, Wolverines, Mountain Lions, and Lynx.

 Know Why You Are Thru Hiking the CDT

-During times of hardship you will question why you are doing this to yourself.
+During times of hardship, you will question why you are doing this to yourself.
 Maybe you haven’t seen another hiker for many days or survived a winter snowstorm and are running low on food with many days to hike to the nearest town.

 - The Gila River – New Mexico